 The first JAS 39B was rolled out on 29 September 1995.
 It was actually a production-line modification of one of the 30 Batch-1 JAS 39As.
 The JAS 39A reached initial operational status in 1995 and full operational status in 1997.
 The first Batch 2 machine was delivered in December 1996, the same month that an order for 64 improved "Batch 3" machines was placed, including 50 single-seat "JAS 39Cs" and 14 two-seat "JAS 39Ds".BACK_TO_TOP

-* The Gripen is a true lightweight fighter, with 78% of the empty weight of an F-16C and about half the empty weight of the Viggen, the F/A-18E/F Super Hornet, or the Dassault Rafale.
+* The Gripen is a true lightweight fighter, with about three-quarters the empty weight of an F-16C and about half the empty weight of the Viggen, the F/A-18E/F Super Hornet, or the Dassault Rafale.
 The Gripen's airframe features extensive use of composite assemblies to reduce weight.
 The modest size reduces purchase cost to a degree and definitely reduces operating cost; makes the machine easier to handle on the ground; and gives it a lower radar signature.

 The Gripen is a canard-configuration aircraft, featuring a cropped delta wing with a sweep of 45 degrees, along with all-moving canard forewings with a sweep of 45 degrees and dihedral.
 The wings are midbody-mounted to provide clearance for underwing stores, and each has a leading-edge flap plus two trailing-edge drooping "elevons" to improve short-field performance, as well as maneuverability.
 There are two tiny strakes on the nose to generate vortices that improve flight control at high angles of attack.